 - Roxy's Raspberry Porter ABV 4.6 percent is an American Style Porter

 They will be filling Growlers on opening day, as well as giving away growlers during the opening.They are open until midnight on the first day.
-Sunday, their hours are noon to 10 p.m.
+Sunday, they're hours are noon to 10 p.m.
 For future reference, they will be closed on Mondays; Tuesday to Thursday, they will be open 4 p.m. to midnight; Friday and Saturday, they are open from noon to midnight.

 The Brewery is located at 725 Atlantic Blvd. in the shopping center on the northeast side of Royal Palm Drive (and Penman heading south).
 The Fish Company and Cantina Louie are in the same center.